Are you passionate about helping people, especially those on the autism spectrum?

 If you’re ready to fulfill your purpose and make a difference, the Registered Behavior Technician (RBT) credential is a great place to start.

 Becoming an RBT is the first step toward joining one of the fastest growing fields in the country.
 Through OU Extended Campus’ online course, you’ll gain unrivaled skills from a regionally accredited university, combining your training and assessment in just eight weeks.

 At the completion of our course you will be ready to apply to take the national exam with the Behavior Analyst Certification Board (BACB) to earn your RBT credential.

 Prepare to make a difference in the lives of those you help, today.

-A Registered Behavior Technician (RBT) is a paraprofessional who practices under the close, ongoing supervision of a Board Certified Behavior Analyst (BCBA) to help individuals with autism and behavioral disabilities.
-The RBT’s primary responsibility is the direct implementation of treatment plans developed by the supervisor.
+A Registered Behavior Technician is a paraprofessional who practices under the close, ongoing supervision of a Board-Certified Behavior Analyst (BCBA) to help individuals with autism and behavioral disabilities.
+The RBT’s primary responsibility is to implement behavior treatment plans directly with clients developed by the supervisor.